30 June, 2017

 You can search for any attribute on any object, not just simulation results, which are listed in the second drop down menu once you've selected an object.

-By: Paul Harrison, Senior Consultant Engineer
+Blog written by Paul Harrison, Senior Consultant Engineer